secretstartups/handbook/content/handbook/company/pricing.md

 Companies evolve to selling only a suite for the following reasons, after the => is how this applies to GitLab:

 1. Makes it easier for organizations to adopt the other products. => This is essential; organizations have official solutions and GitLab grows with organic adoption from developers.
-1. Show customers the benefit of a [single application](/direction/#single-application){:data-ga-name="single application"}{:data-ga-location="body"}. => This is essential, since people are skeptical (showing beats telling).
+1. Show customers the benefit of a [single application](https://about.gitlab.com/direction/#single-application). => This is essential, since people are skeptical (showing beats telling).
-1. More usage of all the products. => This is essential for us, due to our [seed then nurture](/company/strategy/){:data-ga-name="seed the nurture"}{:data-ga-location="body"} product strategy.
+1. More usage of all the products. => This is essential for us, due to our [seed then nurture](/company/strategy/) product strategy.
 1. Harder to displace the suite, once it is in place. => This will help if competitors offer a service based on our open source code.

 We're going even further than selling a suite by integrating everything in a single application.
-We do that because of the advantages mentioned on our [direction page section about us being single application](/direction/#single-application){:data-ga-name="direction page section"}{:data-ga-location="body"}.
+We do that because of the advantages mentioned on our [direction page section about us being single application](https://about.gitlab.com/direction/#single-application).
 A secondary effect is that the user doesn't have to make a buying, or even an adoption, decision.

 Charging one price that incorporate all our stages is the **perfect bundle**.